-The West Florida Regional Planning Council Environmental Education section main objective is to assist in improving the area's quality of life and the waters of the Pensacola Bay System through community participation and coordination with local governments, citizens, academia, and the private sector.
-This objective is achieved primarily through the activities of the Bay Area Resource Council (B.A.R.C.) and it's subcommittees.
+The West Florida Regional Planning Council serves as staff to the Bay Area Resource Council (BARC) with the main objective to assist in improving the area's quality of life and the waters of the Pensacola Bay System through community participation and coordination with local governments, citizens, academia, and the private sector.
+This objective is achieved primarily through the activities of the BARC and its subcommittees.

-B.A.R.C. was spawned from the Escambia/Santa Rosa Coast Resource Planning and Management Committee created in February 1985 by then Governor Bob Graham.
+BARC was spawned from the Escambia/Santa Rosa Coast Resource Planning and Management Committee created in February 1985 by then Governor Bob Graham with the purpose of engaging in agreements with public and private entities for assistance in planning, financing, and managing the physical, chemical, biological, economic and aesthetic aspects of the Pensacola Bay Watershed.
 An inter-local agreement between Escambia and Santa Rosa Counties and the Cities of Pensacola and Gulf Breeze was established in May 1987 to solidify the organization into an entity that could accept funding and promote goals of the committee.
-The City of Milton has since joined the B.A.R.C.
-Advisory Committees for citizens and scientists were established to help identify and develop action items and projects for the Pensacola Bay System.
-Information presented to and approved by the B.A.R.C. may then be forwarded to the individual units of local government for consideration.
+The City of Milton has since joined the BARC.
+Advisory committees were established to help identify problem areas and develop solutions for projects in the Pensacola Bay Watershed.
+Information presented to and approved by the BARC may then be forwarded to the local government for consideration.

 A Multi-State, Multi-County Basin